How a Minnesota professor is deepening our understanding of man's closest cousin: BTN LiveBIG

 Over the course of his career, Dr. Michael Wilson has examined everything from violence to sex to the peculiarities of personality.

 And he’s done all of this through his research of chimpanzees.

-An associate professor at the University of Minnesota College of Liberal Arts, Dr. Wilson has devoted his career to understanding the behavior and biology of these primates in an effort to better understand why human beings have evolved the way we have and behave the way we do.
+An associate professor at the University of Minnesota College of Liberal Arts and the College of Biological Sciences, Dr. Wilson has devoted his career to understanding the behavior and biology of these primates in an effort to better understand why human beings have evolved the way we have and behave the way we do.

 Through his many years of study, Wilson has observed trends and seen changes in intergroup relations among chimpanzees.
 He can then determine how those observations relate to human beings.

 “Chimps provide really important context for understanding what it is to be human,” Wilson said.
 “That includes both the ways they are similar to us and the ways they are different to us.
 Even though the study at Gombe National Park in Tanzania has been going on for about 60 years now, there’s still a lot we don’t know about chimps and the reasons they do the things that they do.”

 Dr. Wilson became interested in wildlife as a child while watching primatologist and conservationist Dian Fossey discuss her work with gorillas on television.
 Captivated by both their similarities and differences to humans, he continued his education by reading as much possible about gorillas, learning about primates and evolution.
 He studied as an undergrad at the University of Chicago, earning a degree in biological studies.
 At that time though, there was a civil war going on in Rwanda, which made it difficult to study gorillas in their natural habitat.